maneaterrbug/league_logistic_regression/deliverables/MVP.md

 * Deaths at 15
 * Gold difference between teams at 15

 Using an 80-20 train-test split, we then trained our logistic regression model on the train data, and then attempted to use the model to predict game results using the test data.
-To evaluate our initial model, we looked at the accuracy, precision, and ROC scores, which were **0.92**, **0.89**, and **0.95**, respectively.
+To evaluate our initial model, we looked at the **accuracy**, **precision**, and **ROC** scores, which were **0.92**, **0.89**, and **0.95**, respectively.
 Similarly, we created a confusion_matrix to assess the types of correct/incorrect predictions we were getting.

 ![](../resources/confusion_matrix.png)

+Looking forward, we plan to further enhance this model with enhanced feature selection and further engineering of our current features.
+Ultimately, with the appropriate features this model will attempt to make soft win probability predictions using live-game states.